keith-ratcliffe/cloud-basher/_docs-latest/tour/getting-started.md

 ### Check the Status of Your Services

-Execute the `allStatus` command to show the PIDs of your running DataWave services.
+Execute the quickstart's `allStatus` function to show the PIDs of your running DataWave services.
 If DataWave Ingest isn't running, that's fine.
 We'll start it up later on in the tour

 ```bash
  $ allStatus